Console (computer games)

 A console is a command line interface where the personal computer game's settings and variables can be edited while the game is running.
 Consoles also usually display a log of warnings, errors, and other messages produced during the program's execution.
 Typically it can be toggled on or off and appears over the normal game view.

-The console is normally accessed by pressing the backtick key ` (frequently also called the ~ key; normally located below the ESC key) on QWERTY keyboards or the ² on AZERTY keyboards, and is usually hidden by default.
+The console is often accessed by pressing the backtick key ` (frequently also called the ~ key; normally located below the ESC key) on QWERTY keyboards or the ² on AZERTY keyboards, and is usually hidden by default.
 In most cases it cannot be accessed unless enabled by either specifying a command-line argument when launching the game or by changing one of the game's configuration files.

+Some games integrate the console with the in-game chat, and in this case usually allow running commands by prefixing them with a forward slash /.

 History

 A classic console is a box that scrolls down from the top of the screen.
 This style was made popular with Quake (1996).
 There are other forms of console: